smyers119/scpsl-cubecoder-amp/README.md

 - Copy and Paste the contents of GenericModule.kvp into GenericModule.kvp

+- Start the instance and Update then Run

 If you did everything right you should have a running SCP:SL server